Financial Samurai

 My favorite rewards credit card is the Chase Freedom Unlimited.
 Check it out!
 It has no annual fee and you get $200 after spending only $500 within three months of opening.
 The 1.5% unlimited cash back is incredible too.

 Credible has the most comprehensive marketplace for personal loans.
-Up to 11 lenders compete for your business to get you the best rate.
-Get real personal loan quotes in just two minutes after you fill out an application.
-Check out Credible today and see how much you could save.
+Lenders compete for your business so you can get the best rate.
+Get personalized prequalified personal loan rates in just two minutes after you fill out an application.

 In addition, if you enjoyed this article and want to get more personal finance insights and tips, please sign up for the free Financial Samurai newsletter.
 You’ll get access to exclusive content only available to subscribers.